 Also referred to as "Dynamic Mixing".
 The fluid disturbance that is applied via an external energy source, usually an agitator within the process channel.

-What is a scale up in flow chemistry?
+What is a scale up?

 Migration of a process from the laboratory scale to the pilot plant scale or commercial scale.
 Coflore reactors offer a clear scale up route from 30 mL to 100 L, allowing you to manufacture grams to kilotonnes of material continuously!